-Usually, however, when you start clicking around on the navigation links (home, news, markets, etc) the site just redirect you to the same page.
-This site, however, re-directs you to the actual CNBC site, which completely threw me for a loop.
+Usually, however, when you start clicking around on the navigation links (home, news, markets, etc) the site just redirects you to the same page.
+This site, however, re-directs you to the actual CNBC site, which completely threw me off.

 I also entered in some stock symbols in the “real time quotes” box, and actually received the quotes that I was looking for.

 I clicked on the articles to the right, and the ones I clicked on actually went to the stories posted on CNBC.
 Granted, most of them were from a few years ago, but they were still valid links.

 A few things were glaring errors however.
 After all, scammers aren’t perfect: